djlacavera21/nyano.org/linux-desktop/README.md

 send form and address display, while the miner page provides start/stop controls.
 A dark mode toggle is also available in the settings.
 Sent transactions are tracked locally and shown in a simple history table within the wallet view.
+Each entry now includes the transaction hash with a quick link to NyanoScan so you can easily inspect the block details.

 Recent updates introduce basic wallet management.
 You can generate or import a seed on the **Settings** page and select which network (mainnet, testnet, or